Colombia–Spain relations: Post-independence

 Colombia and Spain officially established diplomatic relations in 1881 when representatives of both nations signed a Treaty of Peace and Friendship in Paris.
 During the years, relations between the two nations decreased as Spain lost its importance in the region, especially after its defeat in the Spanish–American War and Spain's influence in the region diminished.

 During the Spanish Civil War, many in Colombia supported the Nationalist faction led by General Francisco Franco against the Republican faction.
 During this time, some Spaniards immigrated to Colombia to flee the war.
 However, they were not large in number relative to the Spanish immigration to Argentina, Mexico and Uruguay during the same period.
 After the war, Colombia maintained diplomatic relations with the Spanish government under General Franco.

 In October 1976, Spanish King Juan Carlos I paid an official visit to Colombia, his first as King of Spain.
 Since then, the Spanish royal family has paid several visits to Colombia and several Colombian presidents have paid official visits to Spain.

-Over the years, both nations have signed agreements and treaties on judicial cooperation, dual nationality, extradition, social security, guarantee of intellectual property, promotion and protection of investments, tourisim, avoidance of double taxation and agreement for resident citizens of both nations to vote in local municipal elections.
+Over the years, both nations have signed agreements and treaties on judicial cooperation, dual nationality, extradition, social security, guarantee of intellectual property, promotion and protection of investments, tourism, avoidance of double taxation and agreement for resident citizens of both nations to vote in local municipal elections.